-Per ADS Total Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment Underwriting Discounts and Commissions paid by us US\$ 1.015 US\$ 1.015 US\$11,165,000 US\$12,839,750 Expenses payable by us US\$ 0.405 US\$ 0.352 US\$ 4,451,254 US\$ 4,451,254 relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the representatives on behalf of the underwriters for a period of 180 days after the date of this prospectus, except issuances pursuant to the exercise of employee share options outstanding on the date hereof and certain other exceptions.
+Per A ADS Total

+Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment

+Underwriting Discounts and Commissions

+paid by us \$ \$ \$ \$

+Expenses payable by us \$ \$ \$ \$

+[We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Morgan Stanley & Co.
+International plc and Credit Suisse Securities (USA) LLC for a period of [180] days after the date of this prospectus, except issuances pursuant to the exercise of employee stock options outstanding on the date hereof or pursuant to our dividend reinvestment plan.]